What We Do

 Since its inception in 2004, the coalition has successfully secured a strong Great Lakes restoration plan and more than $2.9 billion in federal funds to clean up toxic pollution that poses a threat to people and wildlife, reduce polluted runoff that causes harmful algal blooms that poison drinking water, stop invasive species that harm fish and wildlife and outdoor recreation, and reversed habitat destruction that harm the environment and hurt the economy.
 Federal investments are producing results in communities across the eight-state region of Minnesota, Wisconsin, Illinois, Indiana, Michigan, Ohio, Pennsylvania, and New York.
 But serious threats remain, and the coalition will continue to advocate for manageable solutions that protect our drinking water, jobs, and way of life.
 Because cutting funding now will only make projects harder and more expensive the longer we wait.

-Staff from the National Parks Conservation Association and the National Wildlife Federation run the coalition from offices in Washington, D.C., Ann Arbor, Mich., and Madison, Wis.
+Staff from the National Parks Conservation Association and the National Wildlife Federation run the coalition from offices in Washington, D.C., and Ann Arbor, Mich.
 Read more >

 The Governance Board of 19 organizations provides strategic guidance to the coalition.
 Additionally, the board approves the coalition’s annual budget and campaign plan.
 Read more >